6 Cargo Loading & Unloading Safety Tips for Truck DriversApril 24, 2023

 - Debris and/or cargo cluttering the walking areas within loading docks

-- Creeping trailers, which can occur with weight changes as cargo is being loaded and unloaded
+- Creeping trailers due to weight changes as cargo is loaded and unloaded

 - Forklifts and other heavy machinery routinely moving about the loading dock area

-- Elevated trailers and cargo storage areas, increasing the risk of falls
+- Elevated trailers and cargo storage areas, increasing fall risks

 - Truckers pulling away from loading docks before cargo has been fully unloaded or loaded